Seirdy/seirdy.one/content/posts/website-best-practices.md

 CSS filters such as `invert` are expensive to run, so use them sparingly.
 Simply inverting your page's colors to provide a dark theme could slow it down or cause a user's fans to spin.

 Darker backgrounds draw less power on devices with OLED screens; however, backgrounds should never be solid black.
-White text on a black background causes <dfn id="halation">halation</dfn>, especially among astigmatic readers.
+White text on a black background causes <dfn id="halation" tabindex="-1">halation</dfn>, especially among astigmatic readers.
 Halation comes from the word "halo", and refers to a type of "glow" or ghosting around words.
 There has been some [experimental color research](https://www.laurenscharff.com/research/AHNCUR.html) and plenty of [anecdotal evidence from astigmatic users](https://jessicaotis.com/academia/never-use-white-text-on-a-black-background-astygmatism-and-conference-slides/) to support this.

 {{<image-figure>}}